DReed-Labs/My_Online_Store/README.md

 - `robots.txt` + `sitemap.xml` served from `/public`

 ## Swapping placeholder images
-Drop real photos into `public/images/tees/` and update the `image` field on each product in `data/products.json`.
+Dropped real photos into `public/images/tees/` and update the `image` field on each product in `data/products.json`.

 ## Next steps (backend)